Due to COVID-19, your next job interview will likely be on Zoom. Here's everything you need to know.

 6. Know where your “mute” button is — just in case

-In case of an emergency, know your “mute” button is located in the bottom left corner of your Zoom window.
+In case of an emergency, you will want to know that your “mute” button is located in the bottom left corner of your Zoom window.
 Because you're interviewing at home, keep the mute button handy just in case the dog starts barking, the kids start screaming, or the fire alarm starts ringing.

 The mute button is also a great way to help eliminate any background noise on your end while the interviewer is talking, especially if you live in a big city or on a busy street where sirens are commonplace.

-Of course, in an ideal world, your Zoom interview will go flawlessly and be distraction-free, but while everyone is at home during the novel coronavirus, there are no guarantees.
-Just make sure you know how to properly use Zoom and do your best — interviewers understand this is an unusual time for everyone.
+Of course, in an ideal world, your Zoom job interviews will go flawlessly and be distraction free, but while everyone is at home during COVID-19, there are no guarantees.
+Just make sure you know how to properly use Zoom and do your best — hiring managers understand this is an unusual time for everyone.